Frequently Asked Questions

 I’m bringing young children.
 What do you provide and what do I need to bring?

-We offer several amenities for parents of young children, including cribs, crib sheets, baby baths, toys, books, high chairs, easily accessible storage areas for breast milk/regular milk, and easily accessible milk and snacks at all hours.
+We offer several amenities for parents of young children, including cribs, crib sheets, baby baths, toys, books, high chairs, and easily accessible storage areas for breast milk/regular milk.
 Call us before your retreat and we’ll work with you to make sure your young child’s needs are met.

 What times are meals served?